 Let's look at an example of how to find your keyword targets using the main Keyword research tool within Wordtracker's Keywords tool.

 I'll pretend I own a website which sells laptops and laptop accessories, such as laptop chargers.
 There are lots of different types of laptop chargers, so I've created a category within my site for laptop chargers.
 I want to find the best keywords for that category page.

 Here’s how the site structure might look with just a couple of content pages.
 Each page is mapped against the theme or main purpose of that page

 - Level 1 represents the site’s home page: we’re targeting laptops.

 - Level 2 represents the site’s category pages: you can see laptop chargers is the first category in the list.

 - Level 3 represents the product page or sales page for each brand of charger.

-When I open the laptop chargers niche I see terms such as:
+When I run a broad search on laptop chargers I see terms such as:

 Which are the best keywords to target for my page?

-I can see right away from the above image that laptop chargers gets the highest volume of searches (207) and as it's the main theme of my page it would be sensible to target this as my primary keyword.
-The Competition figure of 60 shows that there are lots of well-optimized sites competing for traffic from this keyword.
+I can see right away from the above image that laptop chargers gets the highest volume of searches and as it's the main theme of my page it would be sensible to target this as my primary keyword.
+The Competition figure shows that there are lots of well-optimized sites competing for traffic from this keyword

 (We look at how to use Wordtracker’s volume and competition figures to choose your keyword targets in Finding Keywords so we won’t cover that in detail here.)